w3f/Grants-Program/rfps/open/formal_guarantees_for_grandpa.md

 The structure of the grant and the milestones depends highly on the project itself.
 It’s therefore up to the applying team to come up with a milestone and delivery structure.

 The deliverables listed below are just an initial draft, assuming the project uses the approach of Modelcheking in TLA+ and can be changed.
+Proof of correctness can be delivered in stages.
+Verification of safety properties is mandatory and liveness properties is an optional objective.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |